jurjsorinliviu/Psi-Vortex/README.md

 Ψ-xLSTM demonstrated high-frequency device modeling, but still required manual tuning and expert intervention. Ψ-Vortex adds automated symmetry detection, architecture selection, automated structural compaction, and deployable structure extraction.

 **Does Ψ-Vortex require prior device-physics knowledge?**
-No explicit domain knowledge is required for the automated steps (symmetry detection, architecture selection, structural topology).
-However, the user must specify training data, the architecture search space, and the BIC bandwidth.
-These inputs define the bounds within which automation operates.
+Ψ-Vortex reduces the need for manual structure specification, but it does not remove problem formulation.
+The user still supplies the training data, target physical setup, architecture search bounds, and BIC-related settings.
+In the thermal-coupling case study, the model is not given temperature measurements or coupling labels, but the benchmark itself is a defined thermal-crosstalk scenario.

 **What does Ψ-Vortex output?**
 It generates compact, SPICE-compatible Verilog-A models suitable for simulation, compact-model development, and virtual prototyping.